luontola/tdd-mooc/data/3-challenges.md

 London style TDD focuses on the communication protocols between objects sending messages to each other.
 It goes hand-in-hand [[1]](https://groups.google.com/g/growing-object-oriented-software/c/-t6fp3392oM/m/QO342CHAAwAJ) with [Alan Kay](https://en.wikipedia.org/wiki/Alan_Kay)'s view of object-oriented programming, where objects are like individual computers on the network sending messages to each other (thus Erlang is the most object-oriented programming language).

 When using mock objects, it's important to understand the object-oriented style for which they were created.
-Otherwise over-mocking may lead to tight coupling between tests and implementation details.
+Otherwise, over-mocking may lead to tight coupling between tests and implementation details.
 The best description of how mock objects were meant to be used is the book *Growing Object-Oriented Software, Guided by Tests* (Steve Freeman, Nat Pryce 2009).

 Read more:
 http://www.mockobjects.com/2009/09/brief-history-of-mock-objects.html